saxent/hpcnow-labs/01-access.md

 ssh-copy-id -i ~/.ssh/id_rsa username@delta-login1.pfizer.com
 ```

+:heavy_exclamation_mark: The server delta-login1.pfizer.com is only accesible from Pfizer network.

 :heavy_exclamation_mark: Replace the ```username``` with the user provided by the trainer.

 :heavy_exclamation_mark: The default SSH key is located in the following path ```~/.ssh/id_rsa```.
 If you have created a different one, replace the path to the SSH key.